vikram-seagate/Lyve-Cloud-Solutions-Samples/fast-stream/README.md

 -  Handles CORS policy for cross-origin requests
 -  Support for streaming with pure HTML `<video>` element without any JS components needed

-Fast-Stream also comes with a simple accompanying web UI running on a different port.
+Fast-Stream also comes with a simple accompanying web UI.
 The UI acts as a dashboard to view available data and test the streaming of different data, but can be expanded to handle authentication or access control to different media by different users if needed.

 ## Requirements
 Operating Systems: Windows 64-Bit, MacOS 64-Bit (X86_64, Arm64), Linux 64-Bit (X86_64, Arm64)